Digital Marketing for Financial Advisors

 But there are ways to make everyone happy.

-Marketing for Financial Advisors: The Bad News
+Marketing for Financial Advisors: The Rules of the Game

 Online reviews are one of the biggest drivers of “social proof”.
 In fact, according to an INC.com survey, 84 percent of people trust online reviews as much as a recommendation from a friend.
 68% of people form an opinion after reading between one to six online reviews.